paulober/MicroPico/.github/ISSUE_TEMPLATE/bug_report.md

 ## Any logs, error output, etc?
-*(To get extension logs see Terminal > Output > Extension Host and copy output concerning pico-w-go)* *(If it’s long, please paste to https://gist.github.com and insert the link here)*
+*(To get extension logs see Terminal > Output > Extension Host and copy output concerning pico-w-go or micropico)* *(If it’s long, please paste to https://gist.github.com and insert the link here)*